Bayesian analysis of diffusion-driven multi-type epidemic models with application to COVID-19: Data Analysis

-The analysis of Austrian mortality counts revealed the same view regarding the ability of the SBM model to capture the age-stratified trends in SARS-CoV-2 transmission (Figure S5 of the Supplementary Material).
+The analysis of Austrian mortality counts revealed the same view regarding the ability of the SBM model to capture the age-stratified trends in SARS-CoV-2 transmission (Supplementary Material, Figure S15).
 These findings suggest that the SBM model is not flexible enough to accommodate for age-stratified trends in SARS-CoV-2 transmission, motivating the need for a more flexible model which can better estimate the volatility of the diffusion process.
+For both countries, the observed data are plausible under the posterior predictive distribution of the SBM transmission model.
+Additionally, no convergence issues were detected (Supplementary Material, Section S2.1).